 The glutamate from MSG seasoning and the glutamate occurring naturally in food is exactly the same, and the body treats glutamate in the same way no matter what its source.

 We consume between 10g and 20g of glutamate per day from our diet, of which glutamate from seasoning or condiments is less than 10%.
-The U.S. Food & Drug Administration notes that a typical serving of a food with added MSG contains less than 0.5 grams of MSG.
+The U.S. Food & Drug Administration (FDA) notes that a typical serving of a food with added monosodium glutamate contains less than 0.5 grams of MSG.

 Glutamic acid is one of the 20 amino acids which are the building blocks of proteins in the body.
 Because it is made by the body as part of normal metabolism, it is a non-essential amino acid.